apache/druid/docs/tutorials/tutorial-update-data.md

   -->

 Apache Druid stores data and indexes in [segment files](../design/segments.md) partitioned by time.
-Once segments are created, they cannot be modified.
-In general, you update data by overwriting the segment you want to change.
+After Druid creates a segment, its contents can't be modified.
-In some cases, you can overshadow a portion of a segment using a smaller segment granularity than the original segment.
+You can either replace data for the whole segment, or, in some cases, overshadow a portion of the segment data.

 In Druid, use time ranges to specify the data you want to update, as opposed to a primary key or dimensions often used in transactional databases.
-Data outside the specified replacement time range is not touched.
+Data outside the specified replacement time range remains unaffected.
 You can use this Druid functionality to perform data updates, inserts, and deletes, similar to UPSERT functionality for transactional databases.

 This tutorial shows you how to use the Druid SQL [REPLACE](../multi-stage-query/reference.md#replace) function with the OVERWRITE clause to update existing data.